UK spy chief says rise of China world's top security issue

 LONDON (AP) — The head of Britain’s cyber-intelligence agency on Tuesday accused China of trying to “rewrite the rules of international security,” saying Beijing is using its economic and technological clout to clamp down at home and exert control abroad.

-In a rare public speech to the Royal United Services Institute think tank, Fleming alleged that Beijing’s Communist authorities want to “gain strategic advantage by shaping the world’s technology ecosystem.”
+In a rare public speech to the Royal United Services Institute think tank, Fleming alleged that Beijing’s Communist authorities want to “gain strategic advantage by shaping the world’s technology ecosystems.”

 “When it comes to technology, the politically motivated actions of the Chinese state is an increasingly urgent problem we must acknowledge and address,” Fleming said.
 “That’s because it’s changing the definition of national security into a much broader concept.
-Technology has become not just an area for opportunity, for competition and collaboration, it’s a battleground for control, values and influence.”
+Technology has become not just an area for opportunity, for competition and for collaboration, it’s become a battleground for control, for values and for influence.”

 He argued that the one-party system in Beijing seeks to control China’s population and sees other countries “as either potential adversaries or potential client states, to be threatened, bribed or coerced.”